-- 370 perception is a strategic imperative. - To address these types of challenges and preserve deterrence stability, the United States will enhance the flexibility and range of its tailored deterrence options.
+To address these types of challenges and preserve deterrence stability, the United States will enhance the flexibility and range of its tailored deterrence options.
 To be clear, this is not intended to, nor does it enable, "nuclear war-fighting."
 Expanding flexible U.S. nuclear options now, to include low-yield options, is important for the preservation of credible deterrence against regional aggression.
-It will raise the nuclear threshold and help ensure that potential adversaries perceive no possible advantage in limited nuclear escalation, making nuclear employment less likely. - Consequently, the United States will maintain, and enhance as necessary, the capability to forward deploy nuclear bombers and DCA around the world.
-We are committed to upgrading
+It will raise the nuclear threshold and help ensure that potential adversaries perceive no possible advantage in limited nuclear escalation, making nuclear employment less likely.

-380 DCA with the nuclear-capable F-35A aircraft.
-We will work with NATO to best ensure-and 381 improve where needed-the readiness, survivability, and operational effectiveness of DCA based sea-launched cruise missile (SLCM).
-Unlike DCA, a low-yield SLBM warhead and SLCM will not require or rely on host nation support to provide deterrent effect.
-They will provide
+Consequently, the United States will maintain, and enhance as necessary, the capability to forward deploy nuclear bombers and DCA around the world.
+We are committed to upgrading DCA with the nuclear-capable F-35 aircraft.
+We will work with NATO to best ensure-and improve where needed-the readiness, survivability, and operational effectiveness of DCA based in Europe.